MarshP/yon-readme/README.md

 ### Player Bases

-Most players can be found near their main base a lot of the time, as this is also where their trades and food farms are likely to be.
-This is also a good place to leave trade goods, notes (as signs or written books), borrow items, etc.
+Players can be found near their main bases a lot of the time, as this is also where their trades and food farms are likely to be.
+These are also good places to leave trade goods, notes (as signs or written books), borrow items, etc.

 |Player|Approx. Coordinates|Description|Overworld Directions|Notes, Features|
 |:--:|:--:|:-------------|:----------|:---|